Choosing the right ink for your coding application

 - Pigmented inks offering a higher level of opacity are especially useful if printing onto dark surfaces.
 These inks do not bleed on PVC or other flexible plastics and have a higher level of resistance to heat and light, making them ideal for use on items intended for the open air.
 They also offer good chemical resistance and are therefore suitable for use in situations where solvents such as perfumes or aerosol products are used.

-- Specialist inks designed to operate under particularly challenging conditions or to perform in a specific way such as UV-readable inks, colour-change inks, removable inks and food grade inks.
+- Specialist inks designed to operate under particularly challenging conditions or to perform in a specific way such as UV-readable inks, color-change inks, removable inks and food grade inks.

 How to choose an ink for coding